38th Annual Stanford Invitational

 4---Impact comparison goes a long way.
 If you can explain why your impact outweighs/turns the case you’ll be doing very well.

 5---I have a soft spot for Nietzsche in these rounds.
 His philosophy makes intuitive sense to me; it also clashes directly with what most K-Affs say.
+This is not to say "suffering good" but rather "their mode of politics centers it as a reactive revolt which causes ressentiment."

 6---I'm pretty familiar with most Ks.
 The exceptions are D and G, Derrida, and other post-structuralists.
 This is not an excuse for you not to explain things.
 Often, debate bastardizes the intricacies of critical theory for the sake of offense.
 I do not have any specific "good/bad" views of these things; I think me saying I'm familiar with theory will lead to you being lazy.